marcfranquesa/sentiment-analysis/README.md

-# Sentiment Analysis
+# Sentiment Analysis Application

-A basic frontend integrated with a FastAPI backend to perform sentiment analysis on user-provided prompts.
+A basic frontend with a FastAPI backend to perform sentiment analysis on user-provided prompts.
 The motivation was to outgrow Streamlit.

 ## Quick start

-First, make sure you have docker installed!
-Then run:
+First, make sure you have docker installed, then run:

 ```
 docker compose up